Critical Evaluation of Studies Alleging Evidence for Technosignatures in the POSS1-E Photographic Plates: Data sources

-Dataset $W$ ($N$=171,753) is the publicly available subset of $S$ containing features located within 5$^{\prime\prime}$ of NeoWISE infrared catalog objects \citep{mainzer2011preliminary} that appear to have no optical counterpart i.e., no catalog objects at the same location in the visible band. $W$ therefore comprises an undetermined number of NeoWISE objects along with an undetermined number of incidentally object-proximate SPFs.
-We determined that no SPFs in $W$ derive from plates whose footprints reside entirely within the southern celestial hemisphere. \cite{solano2022discovering} then filtered the set $S$ by removing the set $W$, creating the set $P$ (i.e., $P\equiv S-W$).
+{\it Set $W$ (N=171,753)}: Dataset $W$ is the publicly available subset of $S$ containing features located within 5$^{\prime\prime}$ of NeoWISE infrared catalogue objects \citep{mainzer2011preliminary} that are not visible in the optical catalogs, and which are not expected to be visible in POSS1-E except in cases where these objects are flaring red dwarfs \citep{solano2022discovering}.
+We find a 1:1 correspondence between NeoWISE object locations and SPFs in $W$.
+Therefore, $W$ is the result of using a spatially uniform-random distribution of positions (a starfield) to sample the set $S$, and is the focus of our analyses in Section \ref{sec_spatial_dist}.
+We determined that no SPFs in $W$ derive from plates whose footprints reside entirely within the southern celestial hemisphere. \cite{solano2022discovering} then filtered the set $S$ by removing the set $W$, creating the intermediate set $P (N=126,412)$ (i.e., $P\equiv S-W$).

-In a series of stages, \cite{solano2022discovering} removed SPFs from $P$ to produce the published dataset we that have called set $R$ for ``remainder''.
+{\it Set $R$ (N=5,399)}: In a series of stages, \cite{solano2022discovering} removed SPFs from $P$ to produce the published dataset we that have called set $R$ for ``remainder''.
 First, \cite{solano2022discovering} removed all SPFs residing within 5$^{\prime\prime}$ of stars in additional optical and additional infrared astronomical catalogs (as described in \cite{solano2022discovering}).
 Then, likely asteroids and variable objects were removed.
-The remaining $9,171$ SPFs were searched for digitization-related artifacts (such as imaged dust or loose emulsion particles) by comparing separate scans of separate glass copy negatives (DSS and SuperCosmos) of the same field; an additional $3,592$ SPFs ($\sim 40$\%) were identified and removed in this way.
-We expect that this step also removed endemic faults and aging-related SPFs (such as plate corrosion) found on the DSS copy negative but not found on the SuperCosmos copy negative.
+The remaining $9,171$ SPFs were searched for digitization-related artefacts (such as imaged dust or loose emulsion particles) by comparing separate scans of separate glass copy negatives (DSS and SuperCosmos) of the same field; an additional $3,592$ SPFs ($\sim 40$\%) were identified and removed in this way.
+We expect that this step also removed endemic faults and ageing-related SPFs (such as plate corrosion) found on the DSS copy negative but not found on the SuperCosmos copy negative.
 On the other hand, this would not have removed plate defects whose source was the original glass plate or the copy positive glass plate.
-Next, SPFs identified as high proper motion stars and as obvious artifacts (by manual inspection) were also removed.
-The resulting set $R$ ($N=5,399$) contains the unidentified SPFs least likely to be celestial objects, non-star-like plate artifacts, or digitization artifacts, and comprises less than 2\% of the SPFs in $S$.
+Next, SPFs identified as high proper motion stars and as obvious artefacts (by manual inspection) were also removed.
+The resulting set $R$ ($N=5,399$) contains the unidentified SPFs least likely to be celestial objects, non-star-like plate artefacts, or digitization artefacts, and comprises less than 2\% of the SPFs in $S$.